smoonlee/public-speaking-slide-decks/Getting_Started_With_Blogging/setup_notes_mk2.md

 For this example I'm going to demonstrate how to use the [bilberry-hugo-theme](https://themes.gohugo.io/themes/bilberry-hugo-theme/) theme.

 First we need to stop the local Hugo Server instance. `CTRL + C` \
-From the Bilberry Git Repo, We are gonig to use Install Method #2 `Git SubModule`
+From the Bilberry Git Repo, We are going to use Install Method #2 `Git SubModule`

 Ensure that you are in the correct working directory, This should be: